 Kevin is a bass from Warren Township, NJ, and he wants to talk to you about the Monroe Doctrine!
 An accomplished pianist, Kevin can frequently be found playing the piano in Frist Campus Center until he is booed away by the masses.
 When Kevin is not singing with the Nassoons, he often fills his days with ordering custom-made quarter zips and pretending to be a high school student on Orange Key tours.

 Kishan, a resident of Edison, NJ, is already excited for his weekly baritone battle with Nassoon classmate, John Suh.
 Hoping to one day be President, Kishan has already started buying Princeton townies ice cream and taking pictures with babies.
 Although his constituency is growing, he lost a large group of voters because when leaving the train, he didn't watch the gap, as he was so politely asked to do.
 Kishan is also a big fan of all things Scandinavian.

-John is a baritone from Seoul, South Korea, and he lives 6950 miles farther from campus than his three New Jerseyan classmates combined.
+John is a baritone from Seoul, South Korea, and he lives 6950 miles farther from campus than his two New Jerseyan classmates combined.
 In addition to singing, John is a talented violinist who never misses the chance to make fun of the viola and all those who play it.
 As the second baritone named John in the group, he will unfortunately go nameless until a proper nickname is provided.
 He once won a flower-holding contest, which may help expedite that process.